armadillu/ofxRemoteUI/README.md

 * Native OSX interface.
 * Alternative mutliplatform client built on top of ofxUI (with less features for now)
 * Allows to save/load your variable states across app launches.
+* MIDI controller bindings.
+Bind any parameter to any MIDI controller knob/slider.
 * Parameter values are saved in your app's data folder, in xml format.
 * Allows creation/deletion of Presets, variable states that you can switch from and to quickly.
 * Easily create Parameter Groups, and access them through keyboard shortcuts from the OSX Client.